 Being Helpful from Home

-Please remember, never dump your aquarium into the river or any other freshwater or saltwater body.
+Please remember, never dump your aquarium into the river or any other natural waterbody.
 You can keep up with the San Antonio River Authority efforts regarding apple snails and other invasive organisms, by following the River Authority on social media channels and by following the River Authority Blog.

 Invasive Zebra Mussels have been discovered in lakes and waterways in South Texas.
 The San Antonio River Authority has begun coordinating efforts to reduce the risk of this damaging mussel affecting the San Antonio River Watershed.